titulebolide/nesquick/README.md

 self.mem[addr] = val
 self.mem[addr] %= 256
 ```
 must be avoided.
-We are trying here to emulate a single write, and we actually do two writes and one read!
+We are trying here to emulate a single write, and we actually do two writes and one read! (see commit f46925bb for reference)